pmanojlovic/flint/docs/config.md

 tweaked.
 The template file uses YAML to define scope and settings.
 So, use the YAML standard when modifying this file.
 There are primitive verification functions to ensure the modified template file is correctly form.

-## CLI Configuration file

-To help manage (and avoid) long CLI calls to configure `flint`, most command line options may be dumped into a new-line delimited text file which can then be set as the `--cli-config` option of some workflows.
-See the `configargparse` python utility to read up on more on how options may be overridden if specified in both the text file and CLI call.

-## Configuration schema

-TODO: Document the config file schema

-## Configuration examples

-TODO: Add configuration examples